John Lutz (mystery writer): Personal life and death

 He and his wife, Barbara, split their time between St. Louis, Missouri, and Sarasota, Florida.
 Together, they had three children and eight grandchildren.

 Lutz died as a result of complications from Lewy body dementia, Parkinson's disease, and COVID-19 in Chesterfield, Missouri, on January 9, 2021, at age 81, during the COVID-19 pandemic in Missouri.

+Awards

+In 1995, Lutz received the Lifetime Achievement Award from the Private Eye Writers of America.